Frequently Asked Questions

 We love Walker Lake!
 Our families have lived on Walker Lake for four generations.
 We heard a big company wanted to come in and spoil the lake with an excessive development.
 The best regional environmental minds were consulted on ways to preserve habitat, fishing and views.
 The result is a low-impact, natural community for 34 lucky families.
 We donated over 1/2 mile of shoreline as a conservation easement to the MN-DNR and sold another piece of land to the fisheries department.
 This resulted in 1-1/2 miles of preserved wildlife and fish habitat.

 You can own a share of 3,400 feet of protected shoreline with more to do than other lake property owners.
-Want to swim?
-Choose from two beaches.
+Swim in our large beach area.
 Take a leisurely walk with minimal traffic.
 Play ball or practice golf in the playfield.
 Picnic in a private park.
 Go fishing while others maintain your yard.

 Sharing amenities gives you better choices for less.
 Small bare lots on Otter Tail Lake can cost over $300,000.
 Get a complete home and room to roam at Walker Lake Preserve for less money.
 Then buy a boat with the money left over and cruise into Otter Tail Lake.
 Do you enjoy your privacy?
 Do you like nature?
 Walker Lake Preserve is the place for you.
 If you’re looking for a better life, you’ve found it.
 We think you’ll love Walker Lake too!